kveluri1s/CS609-Programming-Team/README.md

 option of handing in late work!
 I will simply grade whatever is in your respoistory at the appointed due date.

 # Team Work Requirements
 Every member of your group is required to make regular commits to the repository.
 You should commit and push at least at the end of each work session.
 Each group member will be graded according to their contribution statistics in github.
 This means that frequent pushes are a must!
-I will be looking at the percentage of the code which is attributable to you.
-You are working in groups of 5, and so I expect each team member to be responsible for 20% of the code.
-Of course, it will be difficult to hit this mark exactly, and so there will be a 10% leeway.
-The grade you will receive as an individual is computed according to the following formula:

-    group grade * multiplier

-The multipliers are based on your percentage of contribution:
-  * 0-5% : multiplier = 0
-  * 5-10% : multiplier = 0.5
-  * 10-30% : multiplier = 1
-  * 30- 50% : multiplier = 0.75
-  * 50 - 75% : multiplier = 0.5
-  * greater than 75%: multiplier = 0
-The keen observer will note that contributing too much will also result in a penalty.
-This means that you must find a way to share the responsibility equally.
-You do not have the option to fail to work together!
+I will be looking at your contributions in terms of how much code you have contributed.
+Simply pushing one minor change will not suffice.
+I will reduce the grades of any student who I believe has not done their fair share.
+You may even earn a grade of zero if you contribute nothing.
+So be careful!